Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Barbecue Days

-Memorial Day in the US has long been associated with picnics and the quintessential backyard barbecue!
-If grilling meat or vegetables is your game or you are the holder of a secret family BBQ sauce recipe, the hot summer days in the Northern hemisphere are perfect for a mid-century modern backyard feast.
-American style barbecue dates back to colonial times, with the first recorded mention in 1672.
-George Washington, a diligent chronicler, even mentions attending a "barbicue" in Alexandria, Virginia, in 1769.
-And although there are dozens of variations of BBQ throughout the US, generally defined by the type of meat and sauce, most agree that there are 4 main barbecue styles - Memphis, Texas, Kansas City, and the Carolinas.
-Kansas City style barbecue is characterized by slow cooked meats with thick, tomato-based sauces containing a lot of sugar.
-Memphis style barbecue is similar to Kansas City style, but without as much sugar and generally spicier with sauce often served on the side.
-Texas style focuses on beef with a dry mustard and chili-powder based rub and strong flavored sauces.
-Carolina style barbecue focuses on pork with tangy peppery sauces.
-And if you would like a retro soundtrack for your bbq picnic, try the cool groove of Jack McDuff's 1966 "Hot Barbecue!" - the words to this song are easy: https://www.youtube.com/watch?v=wf1cdHEXpoc 🧅🍔 🥩🍡 🌽 🥕
+Grillmasters and Sauciers!
+Time to clean and fire up the grill, folks!
+Picnics and backyard barbecues are quintessential summer activities.
+Whether you're grilling meat or vegetables, or you're the keeper of the secret family BBQ sauce recipe, this sizzling charcoal, white glowing coals, and savory sauce-colored tartan is perfect for manning the grill.
+American-style barbecue dates back to colonial times, with the first recorded mention in 1672.
+Even George Washington, a diligent chronicler, mentioned attending a "barbicue" in Alexandria, Virginia, in 1769.
+While there are dozens of BBQ variations across the US, generally defined by the type of meat and sauce, most agree on four main styles: Memphis, Texas, Kansas City, and the Carolinas.
+Kansas City barbecue is characterized by slow-cooked meats with thick, tomato-based sauces rich in sugar.
+Memphis barbecue is similar but spicier, with less sugar and often served with sauce on the side.
+Texas barbecue focuses on beef with a dry mustard and chili-powder-based rub and strong-flavored sauces.
+Carolina barbecue centers on pork with tangy, peppery sauces!
+Yum! ❤️ 🤍 🖤 🧅 🍔 🥩🍡 🌽 🥕

 Picnics and barbecues are classic warm weather activities.